hyungmogu/react-notes-and-exercises/08_deploying_react_app/03_notes.md

         }
         ```

-    - second, add the following lines of code to `package.json`
+    - third, add the following lines of code to `package.json`

         package.json
         ```